 - Data Redundancy: There are several copies of the blockchain ledger stored on numerous nodes, making data available and secure even if some nodes are destroyed.

-For NFT and DeFi platforms, this is the ability to have uninterrupted access to services and for their assets to stay safe even after localized breakdowns.
-Layer 2 solutions also get a boost since it is often reliant on the Layer 1 nodes and validators.
+For NFT and DeFi platforms, this means uninterrupted access to services and asset safety even after localized failures.
+Layer 2 solutions also benefit, since they depend on Layer 1 nodes and validators.

 Performance Optimization: Nodes and the Scalability Challenge